 Charlie Arnaiz and Alberto Ortega: “Raphael has been breaking schemes for 60 years”

 May you don’t be a fan of Raphael, but surely if you hear his name a handful of songs come to mind that he has turned into hymns: ‘Escándalo’, ‘Yo soy eso’, ‘Mi gran noche’ … Normal, since the singer from Linares has nothing less than 60 years on stage.
-Movistar + has proposed to dissect his career, with its ups and downs, in ‘Raphaelismo ‘, a four-episode documentary series created by Charlie Arnaiz and Alberto Ortega, creators of other biopics such as ‘A country in Labordeta’ (about José Antonio Labordeta) and ‘Anatomy of a dandy’ (about Francisco Umbral and nominated for a Goya).
+Movistar + has proposed to dissect his career, with its ups and downs, in ‘Raphaelismo ‘, a four-episode documentary series created by Charlie Arnaiz and Alberto Ortega, creators of other biopics such as ‘A country in Labordeta’ (regarding José Antonio Labordeta) and ‘Anatomy of a dandy’ (regarding Francisco Umbral and nominated for a Goya).

 Do you have to be a Raphael fan to see ‘Raphaelismo’?

-Alberto Ortega: No. We wanted to make a documentary series that the fans would love, but we also considered that there was an amazing story that anyone who had no idea about the figure of Raphael might like.
+Alberto Ortega: No. We wanted to make a documentary series that the fans would love, but we also considered that there was an amazing story that anyone who had no idea regarding the figure of Raphael might like.
 I think the series is going to create another army of ‘Raphaelite’ fans, because who can’t fall in love with someone who has achieved what he has achieved, with the barriers that he has broken?
 Carries 60 years in the music breaking schemes And with that, along with his personal story and a lot of unpublished material, we are going to discover an artist with whom it is impossible not to fall in love.

 What unpublished material do family recordings provide?